-WhatsApp: A cross platform messaging app that allows users to send texts, pictures, videos, links, user locations, documents, and more.
+WhatsApp (app): A cross platform messaging application that allows users to send texts, pictures, videos, links, user locations, documents, and more.
 It allows for connections based on one's phone number.
-It has almost 3 billion monthly active users.
+It has over 2 billion monthly active users.

-Whisper: An app that allows users to share their secrets anonymously with other users using text and images.
+Whisper (app): An app that allows users to share their secrets anonymously with other users using text and images.
 Individuals input their secret (or another self-disclosing message) into the app, select a relevant picture as a background, and then post it for others to like, comment on, and share with others.